 Similar caves held significant cultural and religious importance.
 They were revered and worshipped, indicating the spiritual significance that natural formations could hold in the beliefs of the ancient Mayans.

-In addition to the natural beauty of its lush jungle surroundings, the flooded Angelita cave has a unique quality: it seems that a separate river runs near the bottom of the water-filled pit.
+In addition to the natural beauty, the flooded Angelita Cenote has a unique quality – it seems that a separate river runs near the bottom of the water-filled pit.
 This illusion is a product of the water’s chemistry.

 Know before you go

 - The Cenote Angelita is located 17 km southwest of Tulum.

 - Guides and transport may be arranged through tour agencies in Tulum.

 Let us know if this article was useful for you